You are here

 Persons in military-style outfits

-During the reporting period, the number of persons in military-style outfits crossing the border was eight, just the same as during the last week; four persons crossed into the Russian Federation while another four persons crossed into Ukraine.
+During the reporting period, the number of persons in military-style outfits crossing the border was nine, compared to seven last week; three persons crossed into the Russian Federation while six persons crossed into Ukraine.
 These individuals crossed the border on foot.

 Families with a significant amount of luggage

 The OTs continued to report on families, sometimes with elderly persons and/or children, crossing the border at both BCPs with a significant amount of luggage, or travelling in heavily loaded cars.
-During this reporting week, seven families were observed crossing into the Russian Federation while two families were observed crossing into Ukraine, compared to the previous reporting period when two families were observed crossing into the Russian Federation and no families were observed crossing into Ukraine.
+During this reporting week, four families were observed crossing into the Russian Federation while one family was observed crossing into Ukraine, compared to the previous reporting period when 12 families were observed crossing into the Russian Federation and 14 families were observed crossing into Ukraine.

 Bus connections

 Regular local and long-distance bus connections continued to operate between Ukraine (mostly from/to the Luhansk region) and the Russian Federation.
-During the reporting period, the OTs observed a decrease in the overall number of buses crossing the border at both BCPs (285 compared to 324 observed during the previous week).
-There were 149 buses bound for the Russian Federation and 136 bound for Ukraine.
+During the reporting period, the OTs observed just a slight decrease in the overall number of buses crossing the border at both BCPs (349 compared to 350 observed during the previous week).
+There were 175 buses bound for the Russian Federation and 174 bound for Ukraine.

 On some occasions, the OTs noticed the bus drivers removing the itinerary signs from the windshields of their buses, while some buses did not display their route at all.
 The majority of long-distance buses commuting between the Luhansk region and cities in the Russian Federation had Ukrainian licence plates issued in the Luhansk region.